 Click for larger image.

-Two separate beach projects have been proposed along a portion of South Ponte Vedra Boulevard and Coastal Highway.
-A community meeting was held Wednesday, January 16, 2019, to discuss the projects and provide information to the property owners to assist them in answering new surveys that were mailed the same week.
+TTwo separate beach projects have been approved along a portion of South Ponte Vedra Boulevard and Coastal Highway.
+St. Johns County hosted a community meeting May 22, 2019, to present the two projects and provide information to the affected property owners.

-The project could be funded with a combination of state, County, and MSTU funds.
-The State has offered Hurricane Matthew recovery funds to match the local expenditures for dune restoration, and the proposed South Ponte Vedra Boulevard Dune and Beach Restoration MSTU would levy 4.0 mils (four tenths of one percent) per year for ten years on the taxable value of the properties in the MSTU area to provide partial funding for the local share.
-The County could fund the remainder of the costs.
+The project will be funded by a combination of State, County, and Municipal Service Taxing Unit (MSTU) funds.
+The State has offered Hurricane Matthew recovery funds to match the local expenditures for dune restoration and the MSTU will levy 4.0 mils (four tenths of one percent) per year for ten years on the taxable value of the properties in the MSTU area to provide partial funding for the local share.

 Vilano Beach 50-year Army Corps Beach Project

-To the south, the United States Army Corps of Engineers (USACE) has proposed a 50-year Coastal Storm Risk Management project for Coastal Highway properties that would extend southward from the southern boundary of Ocean Villas at Serenata Beach, north of 4600 Coastal Highway, to approximately 3244 Coastal Highway.
-This project would consist of extending the width of the beach by 60' and restoring the dunes.
-Periodic renourishments would follow approximately every 12 years as needed.
+The United States Army Corps of Engineers (USACE) and St. Johns County have entered into an agreement to construct a 50-year Coastal Storm Risk Management project from Ocean Villas at Serenata Beach southward to approximately San Pelayo Court.
+This project consists of extending the width of the beach and restoring the dune to pre-Hurricane Matthew conditions.
+Periodic re-nourishments are scheduled to occur approximately every 12 years as needed.

-The USACE would pay for a portion of the project, based upon the amount of property within a quarter mile of access with public parking.
-Efforts are underway by the County to improve the cost share ratio by increasing parking and public access to the beach.
-Additional funding is available from the State in the form of competitive Florida Department of Environmental Protection grants and Hurricane Matthew recovery funds.
-The proposed Coastal Highway Dune and Beach Restoration MSTU would levy 0.5 mils (five-hundredths of one percent) on the taxable value of the properties within the MSTU for the life of the project to offset County costs.
+The USACE will pay a portion of the project based on public parking and beach access.
+Additional funding is available from the State in the form of Florida Department of Environmental Protection grants and Hurricane Matthew recovery funds.
+A new Municipal Service Taxing Unit (MSTU) will levy 0.5 mils (five-hundredths of one percent) on the taxable value of the properties within the MSTU for the life of the project to help fund the project.